streetturtle/streetturtle.github.io/_posts/2014-10-23-alf-custom-doclibrary-site-page.markdown

 </webscript>
 {% endhighlight xml%}

-Finally Java.
-Create GetNodeRef class under /src/main/java/org/alfresco/mywebscript/.
+Java.
+Create GetUserNodeRefWS.java class under /repo-amp/src/main/java/org/alfresco/webscript/.
 The whole class you can find on gitHub, here I'll just write the main method which does all the work:

 {% highlight java %}
 public void execute(WebScriptRequest req, WebScriptResponse res) {